mbreed-author/mbreed-author.github.io/index.md

 ---

-The e-book (2nd edition) is available through the Amazon Kindle Store.
-Click the button below to go to the book page at your local Amazon store:

-[The Hammond Conjecture](https://mybook.to/conjecture){:.btn .center}{:target="_blank"}
+[*The Hammond Conjecture* on Amazon](https://mybook.to/conjecture){:.btn .center}{:target="_blank"}

 <br/>

-Whatever you think of the book, please write a review on Amazon or on [Goodreads.com](https://www.goodreads.com/book/show/48593207-the-hammond-conjecture).
+[*The Hammond Conjecture* on Goodreads.com](https://www.goodreads.com/book/show/48593207-the-hammond-conjecture){:.btn .center}{:target="_blank"}

 <br/>

 Intrigued?
 Click the button below to subscribe to my occasional newsletter.
+In return, you will receive a free Pentacle Papers compendium, containing stories and opening chapters of the three Pentacle Papers novels:
+1. *The Events of 1968: An Alternative History* (appearing soon)
+2. The Hammond Conjecture (already published)
+3. The Hammond Catastrophe (in preparation)

-In return, you will receive a free Hugh Hammond story: *The Final Patient* - long-listed for the [Fish Publishing Short Story Prize](https://www.fishpublishing.com/2020/03/16/short-story-prize-2019-20-results-short-long-lists/#long).
-I'll announce when the sequel - *The Hammond Catastrophe* or the prequel *The Events of 1968: an alternative history* - is published at a discount.
+The story *The Final Patient* was long-listed for the [Fish Publishing Short Story Prize](https://www.fishpublishing.com/2020/03/16/short-story-prize-2019-20-results-short-long-lists/#long).
 I won't pass on your email, or use it for anything else.
 Thanks!

 [Subscribe to my newsletter](https://mailchi.mp/b0fc2207af03/newsletter-signup){:.btn .center}{:target="_blank"}